HMC03/mqtt-coap-http-performance/src/http/README.md

 touch .env

 # Add the following lines to your .env file
-# Note: Verify the ip and port number is correct.
+# Note: Change the host and port number if http server is running on a different computer.
+# Note: This code is much easier to run on a local network.
 SERVER_HOST={your_server_host}
 SERVER_PORT={your_server_port}
 ```